KaviHShah/Intro-to-Python/materials/10-Installing-Python-packages.md

 Using Package managers can be very useful to enable you to easily install, update, and manage software packages (libraries or programs) on your computer.
-They automate the process, saving you time and effort. virtual environments are isolated environments that allow you to manage dependencies and packages for different projects separately.
+They automate the process, saving you time and effort.
+Virtual environments are isolated environments that allow you to manage dependencies and packages for different projects separately.
 They can be used to create specific setups for each project without interference from global installations.

 ::: {.callout-tip}
 #### Key Points

 Package and environment managers like Conda enable:

 - Easy Installation: Quickly install software with simple commands instead of downloading and configuring manually.
 - Dependency Management: Automatically handle and install any additional software that your main software needs to run (dependencies).
 - Version Control: Manage different versions of packages to ensure compatibility and avoid conflicts.